ACC is committed to maintaining the highest standards for the benefit of those who use its counsellors.

 Our counsellors are required to sign and work to ACC’s Ethics and Practice Framework to ensure professional accountability and as a way to ensure public protection.
 Therefore if, as sometimes happens, someone is unhappy or has concerns about their counselling they may wish to complain or seek resolution of the issue.

 Every effort should be made to resolve the issue locally with your counsellor or the agency for which they work.
 ACC recognises that this is not always possible and so provides the documents below to help understand our complaints process and provide the necessary forms to submit a complaint or concern.
 What follows is a simple outline of the process in which all parties are notified at each stage what is happening:

 A potential complainant can seek advice or start the process from the following options:

 A. Contact ACC at 024 7663 6792 or 0845 124 9569/9570 and ask for contact with The Executive Chair or the Registrar; or by email to Executive Chair They will contact you at the number you provide if they are not available at the time of your call.
 They will listen and advise you on what to do next.

-C. You may prefer to use the more simpler Feedback Form whether compliment, when you have found the counselling helpful, or concerns when it has not gone well but you haven’t decdided whether to make it a formal complaint.
+C. You may prefer to use the more simpler Feedback Form whether it be a compliment, when you have found the counselling helpful, or concerns when it has not gone well but you haven’t decdided whether to make it a formal complaint.
 ACC will follow this up by contacting you within 7 working days and advise you on what to do next.
 ACC will offer pastoral support to both parties without prejudice.

 ACC wishes to ensure accessibility for everyone to communicate with us.
 Therefore we will accept different methods that allow you access to the complaints procedure.
 For example: an audio file; or by proposing another person to act on your behalf.
 The Executive Chair or Registrar will be pleased to discuss these and other appropriate alternatives with you should they be necessary.